Welcome and Introduction

 Note: We will have an additional conference on resources.

-Course location and modality is found on the JHSPH website.
+Course location and modality is found on the BSPH website.

 The ACGME Milestones for Occupational Medicine are used to evaluate the progress of each resident from baseline level (level at the beginning of training) through completion of training, with the goal that each resident will attain a level of competency for independent practice in each area.
 The program also recognizes that some residents may attain a level of advanced expertise in selected areas based upon completing electives and experiences that demonstrate this level of advanced competency.
 Milestone ratings are based upon evaluation tools, including but not limited to: resident portfolio content related to achievement of ACGME competencies, resident research products, work products from rotations, preceptor feedback documented on rotation and continuity clinic evaluations, and academic transcripts.
 The milestone ratings are completed by the Clinical Competency Committee which meets twice annually, and are uploaded to the ACGME ADS website twice annually in accordance with ACGME requirements.
 Milestone ratings are shared with the residents during semi-annual reviews.